ImaanBontle/SDV-immersive-weathers/README.md

 *To suggest/contribute a feature, [see contributions](#contribute).
 For upcoming releases, [see the latest changelog][framework-changelog].*

 This list contains some future ideas for this mod project.
 Please note that this is not a guaranteed plan.
-It's more like a 'source of inspiration' than a 'roadmap'.
+It's more of an inspiration source than a roadmap.

 <details><summary>List of ideas</summary>